eecs130/spring2019/docs/html_reference/index.md

 has_children: true
 ---

-# I. INTRO TO HTML
+# I. Intro to HTML
 > HyperText Markup Language, commonly abbreviated as HTML, is the standard markup language used to create web pages.
 Along with CSS, and JavaScript, HTML is a cornerstone technology used to create web pages, as well as to create user interfaces for mobile and web applications. <br> [Wikipedia](https://en.wikipedia.org/wiki/HTML)

 ## Overview